JoshuaKoh/GT.Hack/README.md

 This repository contains information useful for hacking on NCR APIs

 The event portal is https://hackgt.ncrcloud.com/
+The platform API management and monitoring is at https://hackgt-portal.ncrcloud.com/

 In this repository you could find
+- API description in `swagger` folder
-- sample collection of Postman HTTP calls
+- sample collection of Postman HTTP calls in `GT.Hack.postman_collection.json` file
+- sample jsons in `sample-jsons`
-- sample nodeJS application consuming messages
+- sample nodeJS application consuming messages in `error-alert` folder

-The platform API management and monitoring is at https://hackgt-portal.ncrcloud.com/